truenas/scale-build/README.md

 # truenas-build

-A build framework for TrueNAS SCALE.
+A build framework for TrueNAS SCALE

 ## Requirements